Managing respirable crystalline silica in bench top fabrication

 - fabricating, processing, cleaning or maintenance work in a fabrication workshop (including labourers and supervisors)

 The HSE Video: Introducing Managing RPE in the workplace provides guidance on the selection and use of RPE.

 View our respiratory protective equipment webpage for further details.

-Health monitoring is required for workers in this industry because there can be a significant risk to worker’s health if the exposure to RCS is not controlled.
+Health monitoring is required for workers in this industry because there is a significant risk to workers’ health from exposure to RCS.
 All workers must be provided with information about the purpose of health monitoring and a copy of their health monitoring results.

 When health monitoring:

 - Inform workers about health monitoring and consult them about the choice of doctor.